Vietnam.vn - Nền tảng quảng bá Việt Nam

 The most common suggestive symptom is abdominal pain, according to studies, 81-97% of children with peptic ulcers have this symptom and this is the most common symptom at medical facilities.

 However, abdominal pain in children is often not the same as in adults.
-The location of abdominal pain can be above or around the navel.
+The location of abdominal pain can be above the navel or around the navel.
 Abdominal pain is irregular, sometimes pretending, often related to meals (before or after meals), recurring.
 Therefore, parents often think that their children have pain due to digestive disorders, abdominal pain from worms, etc., so they are subjective, causing children to discover gastric and duodenal ulcers late.

 In fact, many cases of undiagnosed and untreated gastric and duodenal ulcers can lead to gastrointestinal bleeding...